ydb-platform/ydb/ydb/docs/en/core/concepts/cdc.md

 ## Creating and deleting a changefeed {#ddl}

-You can add a changefeed to an existing table or delete it using the [ADD CHANGEFEED and DROP CHANGEFEED](../yql/reference/syntax/alter_table.md#changefeed) directives of the YQL `ALTER TABLE` statement.
-When deleting a table, the changefeed added to it is also deleted.
+You can add a changefeed to an existing table or erase it using the [ADD CHANGEFEED and DROP CHANGEFEED](../yql/reference/syntax/alter_table.md#changefeed) directives of the YQL `ALTER TABLE` statement.
+When erasing a table, the changefeed added to it is also deleted.

 ## CDC purpose and use {#best_practices}